All about tilapia fingerlings

 The next four weeks

 There is also a fact here that the people who use sex-reversal hormones completely miss.
-Tilapia do not grow faster BECAUSE they are male, instead, BEING male is another genetic trait that usually accompanies the trait for rapid growth.
+Tilapia do not grow faster BECAUSE they are male, instead, BEING male is another genetic trait that usually accompanies a trait for rapid growth.
 You may be able to use hormones to put male genitals on a female fish, but you can't use hormones to change their DNA to include a genetic trait for faster growth.
 All you've done is create a slow-growing female with testicles.
-Fortunately the people who use sex-reversal hormones are limited to the state of New Mexico where hormone use is required by law, and a few growers in Florida.

 The next thirty weeks and beyond

-Over the next thirty weeks, the one inch and over fingerlings will grow to between one and two pounds each and the 3/16th inch fry will grow to between six and eight ounces.
+Over the next thirty weeks, the one-inch-and-over fingerlings will grow to between one and two pounds each and the ¼ inch fry can grow to between six and eight ounces.
 Pay careful attention to the sizes here.
 Notice that the fingerlings that were one inch and larger at three weeks old have now grown to between one and two pounds.
 The rest are all progressively smaller, all the way down to just six ounces.

 So why just 30 weeks?
 Because after 30 weeks the initial growth spurt is over.
 But one to two pounds is hardly the maximum size for a tilapia, so what's happening?
-Well just like puberty in humans, the period of fast growth is over.
-After which they continue to grow at a agonizingly slow rate, only reaching their maximum size after several years.
-30 weeks old is also the point where most tilapia farmers tend to harvest their fish.
-To continue to grow their tilapia beyond this point would require much more food per ounce of weight gained, subsequently driving up the costs to the consumer or reducing the growers profit.
+Well it's a kind of like an adolescent puberty and the period of fast growth is finally over.
+They will continue to grow, but at an agonizingly slow rate only reaching their maximum size after several years.
+Thirty weeks old is also the point where most tilapia farmers tend to harvest their fish.
+To continue to grow their tilapia beyond this point would require much more food per ounce of weight gained, subsequently driving up the costs to the consumer and reducing the growers profit.

 Understanding tilapia grading

 So if you were a commercial tilapia farmer, wouldn't it be nice if you only spent money feeding the fastest growing fish?
-Well as it turns out, many fish farms do actually cull out the slower-growing inferior fry, a practice that goes back decades and the process in general is pretty easy to figure out.
-Simply wait until the fry are four weeks old, then discard anything under one inch.
-All that's left are the fastest growing fingerlings.
-It's important to note here that ALL tilapia fry will eventually reach the one inch size, so repeated culling will not yield any benefit.
-In fact, repeated culling will only introduce older slower-growing tilapia into an otherwise fast-growing group.
+Well as it turns out, many fish farms do actually cull out the slower-growing inferior fingerlings, a practice that goes back decades and is pretty easy to figure out.
+Simply wait until the tilapia are at a particular age then discard the smallest fish.
+If you get rid of enough of the smallest fish, all that will be left are the fastest growing specimens.
+It's important to note that given enough time all tilapia will eventually reach the size being selected, so repeated culling later on from the discarded fish will only introduce older slower-growing tilapia into an otherwise fast-growing group.